 Standard Input

-Standard input is where things come from when you usescanf()
+Standard input is where things come from when you usescanf().
+In other words,

 fscanf(stdin, "%d", &val);